-Traditional Chinese medicine dates back thousands of years, and is often used in conjunction with acupuncture.
-Gentle nourishing herbs such as goji berry may be recommended to help follicular and egg quality, and to minimise possible side effects such as mood swings and fluid retention.
+Traditional Chinese medicine (TCM) dates back thousands of years, and is often used in conjunction with acupuncture.
+Gentle nourishing herbs such as goji berry may be recommended to minimise possible side effects such as mood swings and fluid retention.

-We recommend you ensure a professional qualified practitioner who specialises in fertility provides your complementary medicines.
+We recommend you ensure a professional qualified practitioner who specialises in fertility provides your complementary medicine.

 Healthy conception can be supported by the following nutrients:

 - Folic Acid is vital for healthy pregnancy - 500 ug (0.5mg) is the recommended daily dose

 - Antioxidants protect cells from damage by free radicals in environmental and other toxins